-The University provides a suite of academic technologies which are automatically available to you.
-Where to start depends on your immediate priorities so it it worth making contact with your campus Learning Technologist, but in the meantime have a look around the site using the banner menus, following links in the tag cloud, or just use the search box.
+The University provides a suite of academic technologies which are automatically available to you, and others you need to ask for due to licencing.
+Where to start depends on your immediate priorities so it is worth making contact with your campus Learning Technologist.
+In the meantime have a look around the site or view the presentation below for an overview of how these technologies can be used in a range of learning & teaching contexts.

 How do I access my Moodle modules?